 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and information about the intensive language program (if applicable).

 The Fall semester Rome Through the Ages program at the UC Center Rome offers courses in the humanities and social sciences that are specially designed to utilize the city of Rome to understand the history, culture, and politics of ancient and modern civilization.
 An introductory Italian language practicum introduces you to Rome and the practical use of Italian.
-During the semester, you continue to study Italian and enroll in two or three upper-division core courses in the humanities and social sciences.
+During the semester, you continue to study Italian and enroll in two or three upper-division core courses taught in English.
 You can also substitute a Latin language tutorial at the intermediate to advanced level for one of the core courses (though not for Italian language).